 - The sink came free with our purchase of the solid surface countertop

-- Counter tops are Corian with gray specks in them.
-Home Depot (I think this was it Silver Birch– but it looks more gray online)
+- Counter tops are Corian with gray specks in them from Home Depot.
+(I think this was it Silver Birch — closest currently available is probably Antarctica)

 - Ceramic Tile flooring– once again the cheapest stuff we could find.
 Those babies were $1/sq ft.
 We matched them up to the expensive stuff we really liked and they were the same thickness so it was a no brainer to save as much $ as we could!
 We like how it turned out!